Alethio36/mediastack/docs/roadmap.md

-    yet mounted (reboot a host with an NFS media root; doctor's live check catches it either way); SMB (doctor warns); ARM and the other 64-bit architectures (the calls come from `ausyscall`, never proven on a real one); and the parser's hand-built cases — hex-encoded names (any path with a space), a rename over an existing file, `log_format=RAW` — until a real capture of each replaces its line in `scripts/fixtures/audit-synthetic.raw`.
+    yet mounted (reboot a host with an NFS media root; doctor's live check catches it either way); SMB (doctor warns); ARM and the other 64-bit architectures (the calls come from `ausyscall`, never proven on a real one); and the parser's hand-built cases — `log_format=RAW`, a nested `rm -r` (a folder inside the folder being removed) — until a real capture of each replaces its lines in `scripts/fixtures/audit-synthetic.raw`.
+Hex names, a rename over an existing file and `rm -r` naming files only relative to their open folder are proven live (`audit2.raw`).

 ### Extensibility
 - An easier path to add services *beyond* the built-in framework.